-Anyone from the English-speaking world who hasn’t yet been to Salzburg might be forgiven for associating the Austrian city with just two things; Mozart and The Sound of Music.
+Anyone from the English-speaking world who hasn’t yet been to Salzburg might be forgiven for associating the Austrian city with just two things.
+They are, of course, the classical composer Wolfgang Amadeus Mozart and The Sound of Music.
 Every year, the legacies of both draw thousands of tourists and admirers to the Austrian city.
 There is, of course, plenty more for visitors to enjoy.

 “Central Europe has no place more beautiful – Mozart had to be born here,” wrote the author Hugo von Hofmannsthal of Salzburg.
 The composer was born in a house in the old town’s Getreidegasse, an alley which characterises urban central Europe at its very best.

 Multi-storey Baroque era buildings front the pedestrianised street.
 Wrought iron signs hang above the heads of strolling tourists, lending even the most modern of the ground floor shops something of a traditional, boutique feel.
 The old world lives on in the present.
 The resulting tourist dollars help pay for the maintenance of the Altstadt, which in 1997 became a UNESCO World Heritage Site.